Henry Darger: Career and adulthood

 Arriving in Chicago in August 1910, Darger stayed with his godmother, who helped him find work as a janitor at St. Joseph's Hospital, a Catholic hospital operated by the Sisters of Charity.
 He was tasked with cleaning both the hospital itself and the attached residences of its nuns.
-Darger was frequently mocked by the hospital's nuns, his supervisors, who believed he was insane.
+Darger was frequently mocked by the hospital's nuns (his supervisors) who believed he was insane.
 He recounted in his memoirs being unable to take time off when ill and being threatened with institutionalization by one of his supervisors.
+Around this time, he began writing fiction in his journals.
+He may have also made his first pieces of visual art (initially collages) alongside this, or a few years afterwards.

-One or two years after his return to Chicago, Darger met a Luxembourgish immigrant named William Schloeder.
-The two became friends, with Darger later recalling in his autobiography that he would often spend times together with "Willie" on weekends, often going to amusement parks.
-Out of the four known photographs of Darger, two of them show him accompanied by Schloeder, each at a fake caboose photo set located at Riverview Park.
+One or two years after his return to Chicago, Darger befriended William Schloeder, a Luxembourgish immigrant.
+Darger later recalling in his autobiography that he would often spend time together with "Willie" on weekends, often visiting amusement parks.
+Of the four known photographs of Darger, two show him accompanied by Schloeder, both at a fake caboose photo set located at Riverview Park.
 Darger and Schloeder may have been part of a "child-protection society" named the Gemini or the Black Brothers Lodge.
 Featured in a fictionalized form in Darger's work, the group appears to have done little actual work.
 Its existence is attested through an improvised membership certificate and a letter seemingly addressed to Darger discussing several members of the society and his "Lincoln friends", probably referring to the facility in which he was kept.

 Darger made some attempts to adopt a child, possibly seeking to raise a family with Schloeder.
 In 1929 and 1930, he typed two anonymous notes inquiring about the process; one of these declares that "since the year 1917 he has constantly prayed for a means as it is called for his hopes of adopting little children".
-From the context in the notes, he appears to have consulted a priest about the process of adopting a child, and was likely considered unsuitable for it due to his lack of a wife, property, and his low income.
-It is unknown if he formally petitioned the church to adopt.
+From the context in the notes, he appears to have consulted a priest about the process of adopting a child.
+He was likely considered unsuitable for it due to his lack of a wife or property, and his low income.
+It is unknown whether he formally petitioned the church to adopt.